 Some of the key themes that have been identified by the working group included discussions that could symbolize self-determination, connection and belonging, culture and pride, forgiveness and healing connections, genealogies and familial connections as well as cultural roles and behaviours.

-The request for submissions is expected to empower Ktunaxa citizens by empowering them to successfully depict the Ktunaxa culture, language and history in a creative way.
+The request for submissions is expected to empower Ktunaxa citizens by encouraging applicants to successfully depict the Ktunaxa culture, language and history in a creative way.
 The deadline for artist submissions was recently extended for applicants until 5 p.m. on Friday, Sept.
 21.

 When asked what inspired the working group to seek artist applications from the Ktunaxa Nation to represent a community model of wellness, Elders Advisory committee member Sophie Pierre said, “communicating the concept of community wellness requires many different modes, including visuals that touch people’s understanding of the issue.
 Visuals can be as important as words on paper and the spoken word in reaching individuals to bring the concept of community wellness right to the individual and allowing the person to own what is described.”

 Pierre added, “including Ktunaxa artists in the various conversations throughout our nation is important.
 Encouraging them to become involved in the conversations beyond their artwork is critical.”

 The Elders Advisory Committee encourages all Ktunaxa artists to apply to produce an original piece of artwork.

 After a successful applicant has been identified, the Elders Advisory Committee plans to continually support the artist going forward with the project in an effort to encourage inclusion.